 The Man and Woman Sin

-The serpent was the shrewdest of all the wild animals the LORD God had made.
-One day he asked the woman, "Did God really say you must not eat the fruit from any of the trees in the garden?"
+3 The serpent was the shrewdest of all the wild animals the LORD God had made.
+One day he asked the woman, "Did God really say you must not eat the fruit from any contained are the garden?"